vemv/claude-code/README.md

 ;; When t, claude-code-kill prompts for confirmation before killing instances ;; When nil, kills Claude instances without confirmation (setq claude-code-confirm-kill t)

+;; Enable/disable window resize optimization (default is t) ;; When enabled, terminal reflows are only triggered when window width changes, ;; not when only height changes.
+This prevents unnecessary redraws when splitting ;; windows vertically, improving performance and reducing visual artifacts.
+;; Set to nil if you experience issues with terminal display after resizing.
+(setq claude-code-optimize-window-resize t)
 ```

 ### Customizing Window Position